UNM Eligibility for Principal Investigator Status (Main Campus & Branches)

 The Office of the Vice President for Research acknowledges the importance of permitting graduate students (and in rare instances undergraduate students) to lead sponsored projects where appropriate.
 There are several sponsors who offer pre-doctoral grants whereby the work is conceived of and carried out entirely by a graduate student.
 In these cases, a faculty member is identified as a mentor and oversees the project nominally. (examples: NASA: Harriett G. Jenkins Predoctoral Fellowship Program (JPFP), NIH: Ruth L. Kirschstein National Research Service Awards for Individual Predoctoral Fellowships (F31) to Promote Diversity in Health-Related Research, NIH: Predoctoral Training at the Interface of the Behavioral and Biomedical Sciences, DOE: The National Methane Hydrates R&D Program - Graduate Fellowship Program).

 To that end, the PI Eligibility Exception form may be used to permit the graduate student to have this role.
 The required completed form must be sent to the Office of Sponsored Projects, at least ten (10) working days before the deadline for submittal of the proposal to the funding agency.
-Also, the graduate student’s faculty mentor must be identified in the proposal summary area of Cayuse SP.
+Also, the graduate student’s faculty mentor must be identified in the Key Personnel section of Streamlyne.

 There are still other sponsors for whom the need for submission and approval from an Authorized Representative of the University is not required.
 The student may submit these applications directly to the sponsor without coordination with the Office of Sponsored Projects, or a PI Eligibility Exception form (examples include: NSF Fellowship, Ford Foundation Diversity Fellowships for Achieving Excellence in College and University Teaching).
 If you have questions, contact the Office of Sponsored Projects at 277-4186 or email@example.com.

 Who Usually Cannot Serve as a PI?